RetirementHow To Create Your Retirement Checklist

 Owning A Fireproof Safe

-Yes, I think everyone should own a fireproof safe to house documents of importance such as a Will, Power of Attorney, money, jewellery, or other important items.
+Yes, everyone should own a fireproof safe to house documents of importance, such as a Will, Power of Attorney, money, jewelry, or other essential items.

 Estate Planning Retirement Checklist